amr-git-dot/Corners/README.md

 ## Example usages

-You can use the tool in suspected machine in your environment or hunting unknown malwares by quickly identifing deviation from a base line.
+You can use the tool in a suspected machine in your environment or hunting unknown malwares by quickly identifying deviation from a baseline.

-You can use the tool in your behavioural analysis (malware analysis) to quicly identify persistence mechanism.
+You can use the tool in your behavioral analysis (malware analysis) to quickly identify the persistence mechanism.
 ![Error loading Image](Images/Screen.png)